Time to review your D&O insurance and directors’ indemnities?

 - the increasing likelihood of regulatory action, for example for breaches of the UK Bribery Act 2010.
 The UK regulators are increasingly bestowed with enhanced powers – for example the powers of the Competition & Markets Authority considerably outstrip those of its predecessor, the Office of Fair Trading.
 Directors of UK companies can be personally liable for offences relating to health and safety, the environment, financial reporting and breach of international sanctions, amongst other things.
 The risk of regulatory action against directors will increase further as the Government moves to facilitate cross-regulator sharing of information

-- the cap on the fine that could be imposed by a magistrates’ court for a criminal offence has been removed (as we reported here).
+- the cap on the fine that could be imposed by a magistrates’ court for a criminal offence has been removed.
 This could include, for example, health and safety or environmental offences or offences under the Companies Act 2006 (the Act)

 - the growing risk of enforcement action from overseas regulators, whose reach can extend across jurisdictions (especially US regulators).